Ocawesome101/oc-pipelines/README.md

 2) Reads data from one single URL, provided as an argument; the output of this mode has no additional metadata and is only the resulting text content.

 #### `lines`
 Splits each input message it receives into individual lines, and outputs the result.
+If given `buffer`, will merge multiple messages together where necessary.

+#### `match`
+Applies `string.match` to each input message it receives.
+Arguments are an optional `datatype` filter and a pattern.
+The `datatype` filter is used to filter by data type - `string` or `table[index]`.

 #### `readline`
 Reads text input from the user.
 Requires a `screen` connection as shown in the `shell` pipeline above.